igpraise/cignatius-_Bugreport/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Add multi-language support to SocialConnect for better accessibility and wider user reach.
+about: Add calendar view to Task Manager Pro for better task visualization and productivity, with high priority.
 title: ''
 labels: ''
 assignees: ''

 ---

-Software
- Name of Software: Social Connect
+Name of Software: Task Manager Pro
- Platform: Android
+ Platform: Web
- Version: 3.0
+ Version: 1.0
 Feature Request Description
-Add support for multiple languages within the social networking app to cater to a diverse user base globally.
+Integrate a calendar view within the task manager app to allow users to visualize their tasks and deadlines more effectively.

 Detailed Description
-Multi-language support would allow users to switch between different languages for the app interface and content.
-Users can select their preferred language from the settings menu, enabling them to navigate the app and interact with content in their native language.
+The integrated calendar would display tasks and deadlines in a calendar format, providing users with a clear overview of their scheduled activities.
+Users can view, create, and edit tasks directly from the calendar interface, enhancing productivity and organization.

 Use Case
-Users from different regions and language backgrounds often use the app, and providing multi-language support would enhance their experience and make the app more accessible and user-friendly.
-It would also enable the app to reach a wider audience and improve user engagement.
+Users often need to manage tasks with specific deadlines, and having a visual representation of these tasks in a calendar format would help them plan and prioritize effectively.
+The integrated calendar would streamline task management and improve user workflow.

 Additional Information
- Similar Features in Other Software: Many social networking apps, such as Facebook and Twitter, offer multi-language support.
+ Screenshots or Mockups: [Attach mockups of the integrated calendar interface] Similar Features in Other Software: Applications like Todoist and Asana offer integrated calendar views for task management.
  Priority: High